gem/oq-engine/doc/manual/oq-manual.rst

    “business_interruption”.

--  ``description``: mandatory; a brief string (ASCII) with further information about the consequencemodel, for example, which building typologies are covered or the source of the functions in the consequencemodel.
+-  ``description``: mandatory; a brief string (ASCII) with further information about the *Consequence Model*, for example, which building typologies are covered or the source of the functions in the *Consequence Model*.

 -  ``limitStates``: mandatory; this field is used to define the number and nomenclature of each limit state.
 Four limit states are employed